kxtemas/portfolioFrontEnd/README.md

 ### Logical Diagram
 There are three tiers to the logical solution being the browser, front end and backend.
 The design includes the React Components, Spring Boot MYC layers and MongoDB.
 The backend will create the REST API’s while the front end, React will use AXIOS to handle the HTTP Requests.
-The backend include the three layers, presentation, business and data layer to show how the Rest Service will be created with each file.!
+The backend include the three layers, presentation, business and data layer to show how the Rest Service will be created with each file.
 ![image](https://user-images.githubusercontent.com/71146102/235296931-a3681088-fc46-4992-ad95-24dfc1b38d32.png)